-The month ended with the same number of listings as the previous month, and there were 3% more homes listed for sale a year ago.
+The month ended with the same number of listings as the previous month and 6% below the number of homes listed for sale a year ago.

 *WWMLS WA Data